BetsaPasta Updated & Healthier Meatball Recipe for 2025. Thank You Center Cuts!

 Ingredients:

-3 shallots / coarse chopped (Shallots have a sweet and mild (although pronounced) flavor with a hint of garlic)
+-3 large shallots/coarse chopped (Shallots have a sweet and mild, although pronounced flavor with a hint of garlic) OR 1 medium size Vidalia onion coarse chopped

-2 tsp. kosher salt and 12 or so grinds fresh pepper
+2-3 tsp. kosher salt (I use the 3 tsp….but up to you) and 12 or so grinds of fresh pepper

 Preparation:

-*Place beef or beef blend in a bowl and add breadcrumbs, whisked eggs, Parmigiano Reggiano, cooled caramelized shallots, parsley, ketchup, oregano, salt and fresh ground pepper
+-Place ground beef, short rib and brisket blend in a bowl and add whisked egg yolks, Parmigiano Reggiano, cooled caramelized shallots or onion, parsley, ketchup, oregano, salt and fresh ground pepper.
+Then add the milk/breadcrumb blend.

-*Using half of the EVOO, cook the first batch on both sides until brown…remove from the oil and lay on paper towels to absorb excess oil.
-Repeat this process for the second batch changing the oil once.
-In this manner, there will be no burnt meat attaching itself second batch and the flavor will be unaffected.
+-Using your EVOO and canola oil equally, fill a 14″ frying pan about 1/2 inch.
+Cook the first batch on both sides until medium brown…remove from the oil and lay on paper towels to absorb excess oil.
+Repeat this process for the second batch by tossing the oil away and adding the new oil combination.
+In this manner, there will be no burnt meat attaching itself to the second batch and the flavor (and texture) will be unaffected.
+Repeat process if necessary depending on the size meatballs you roll and the size frying pan you use.

-(Suggestion: you can use the wiped dry empty can of tomatoes used to make your sauce to carefully pour out first round of hot oil).
+-Suggestion: you can use the wiped dry empty can of tomatoes used to make your sauce to carefully pour out first round of hot oil after it has cooled for a few minutes.

-*I do not add meatballs to the sauce.
-I Serve along side or on top of the pasta dish ladling sauce at that time (see top pic)
+-I do not add meatballs to the sauce.
+I serve alongside or on top of the pasta dish ladling sauce at that time (see top pic).
+Of course, you can add the meatballs to your sauce as they can enhance the flavor of your sauce overall.
+Up to you…depending on your taste.

 *EVOO = Extra Virgin Olive Oil